 Wireless | 23 | 59 | 33 |

-Most Bluetooth headphones easily reach up to 33ft, and some of the better performers reach as far as 50-55ft.
+Most Bluetooth headphones easily reach up to 33ft, and some better performers reach as far as 50-55ft.
 That's when the Bluetooth source is obstructed.
 In direct line of sight, some models had a range above 200ft, which is rarely a cable length available for casual or even the most dedicated of listeners.

 Winner: Wireless